yohanesnuwara/pyresim/README.md

 ## Donation

 We tirelessly spent days and nights to continuously develop, fine-tune, and improve PyReSim as an open-source Python reservoir simulator program, with the hope that everyone get benefits from.
 This work is done without direct financial support.
-If you like this work, we would be very glad if you would consider to give us a little gift.
+If you like (and trust) this work, we would be very glad if you would consider to give us a little gift.
 Your donation will allow us to spend even more time improving this simulator.

 ## License